 Academic Student Employment (ASE)

-Many graduate students are offered academic appointments, such as Graduate Student Instructor (GSI, synonymous with “teaching assistant”), Tutor, or Reader.
+Some graduate students are employed on campus through academic appointments, such as Graduate Student Instructor, Tutor, or Reader.
 These titles are Academic Student Employees (ASE) and are regulated by a union contract.
 The contract is available online.
 Students also may be offered an appointment as a Graduate Student Researcher (GSR).
 Please note that academic appointments have minimum academic requirements, such as GPA and English language proficiency, as well as registration and other requirements.
-All ASE appointments (GSI, GSR, Reader, Tutor) may be e eligible for fee remission in addition to salary appointment eligibility.
+All ASE appointments (GSI/TA, GSR, Reader, Tutor) may be e eligible for fee remission in addition to salary appointment eligibility.
 You can go here for more information regarding fee remission.

-A Graduate Student Instructor (GSI) serves as a teaching apprentice under the supervision of the instructor in charge of the course.
-GSI duties may include lesson planning and lab preparation, teaching sections or labs, office and email consultation, and grading exams and papers.
+A Graduate Student Instructor (GSI/TA) serves as a teaching apprentice under the supervision of the instructor in charge of the course.
+GSI/TA duties may include lesson planning and lab preparation, teaching sections or labs, office and email consultation, and grading exams and papers.

 The Role of the GSR